CloudFamily/CloudFamily/content/cont/markdown.en.md

 John Gruber, the author of Markdown, puts it like this:

-> The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
-The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.
-While Markdown’s syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown’s syntax is the format of plain text email.
+> The overriding design goal for Markdown's formatting syntax is to make it as readable as possible.
+The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
+While Markdown's syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown's syntax is the format of plain text email.
 > -- <cite>John Gruber</cite>